| || |

 | SATURDAY, JUNE 29, 2013

 A couple of mornings ago.
 I forgot that he was going to be getting them.
 I remembered, yes.that the Orthodontist said that he may need a few braces on his top teeth to pull the disobedient tooth forward.
-I then proceeded to call Joe "Sharkie" ( a nick-name I had given the tooth ).after These new braces mean no more Starbursts for LOW treatments.
+The Orthodontist stated that the said tooth would need to be shoved or pulled into position to prevent future possible "pulling" of the tooth and for "cosmetic" reasons to keep Joe''s self-esteem intact.
+I then proceeded to call Joe "Sharkie" ( a nick-name I had given the tooth ).after

 BETA BUDDIES "Joe, 911 Cannot Help You With Bolusing"